The inverse square law and the sound intensity as sound energy quantity sound pressure - sengpielaudio

 drop at distance doubling (Schalldruckabfall - Entfernungsverdopplung).

-quantities and consider here the sound intensity drop at distance doubling.
+intensity drop at distance doubling.

 They all view together the same line!
 AnimatedLaughingSmiley Isn't that beautiful?